rsx-electrical/basicsKiCAD/Onboarding.md

 </div>

-If we look at the photo, you'll see the following labels D1, R1, and J1--these are footprint references.
+If we look at the photo, you'll see the following labels D1, R1, and J1--these are **footprint references**.
 - D1: LED
 - R1: Resistor
 - J1: Screw terminal.
 (There is also a 1 next to the screw terminal.
-This is a footprint text used for distinguishing the two terminals)
+This is a **footprint text** used for distinguishing the two terminals)

 #### Steps to this Simple Design
 1. Make a new project: